nrsimonelli/giphy-saga-group-project/README.md

 - [PostgreSQL/Postico](https://www.postgresql.org/)

 ## Acknowledgement
-Thank you to our instructors Mary and Dev as well as our amazing fellow Paxos cohort members at [Prime Digital Academy](www.primeacademy.io)!
-This work is only possible with the generous amount of knowledge, support, and encouragement that they provide each of us.
+Thank you to our instructors [Mary](https://github.com/mbMosman) and [Dev](https://github.com/devjanaprime) as well as our amazing fellow Paxos cohort members at [Prime Digital Academy](www.primeacademy.io)!
+This work is only possible with the generous amount of knowledge, support, and encouragement that they provide to each of us.